Table of Contents

 1. Preventing Misuse at the Source

-At a foundational level, protection starts with mechanisms that establish consent and provide context around how media was created.
-Verification tools can help confirm the source of content, while provenance and tracking systems can record when and how media was generated.
-Consent based frameworks add another layer by ensuring creators approve how their likeness is used before content is shared.
+Protection begins with mechanisms that establish consent and provide clarity around how media is created.
+Verification tools can help confirm the source of content, while provenance and tracking systems can record when and how synthetic media is generated.
+Consent based frameworks add another layer by ensuring creators approve how their likeness is accessed and applied before distribution.

-Together, these measures help public figures and artists retain control over their identity and reduce the likelihood of misuse at scale.
+Together, these measures shift likeness protection from reactive takedowns to proactive oversight.
+They help public figures retain control over their identity and reduce the risk of misuse at scale.

 2. Platform Responsibilities in Likeness Protection

-Platforms and content hosts are often the first place AI generated likenesses appear.
-Requiring proof of consent before AI generated media is uploaded can help prevent unauthorized content at the source.
-Clear labeling of synthetic or altered material also gives audiences better context and reduces confusion about what content is legitimate.
+Platforms and content hosts are often where AI generated likenesses first appear.
+Requiring proof of consent before synthetic media is uploaded can help limit unauthorized use.
+Clear labeling of altered or AI generated material also gives audiences context and reduces confusion about authenticity.

-Some platforms are beginning to test consent driven approaches.
-YouTube’s Dream Track is one example, allowing creators to use participating artists’ voices within defined limits, with approval and compensation built into the process.
-While initiatives like this show what is possible, consistent enforcement across platforms remains uneven.
+Some platforms are beginning to test consent driven models.
+YouTube’s Dream Track is one example, allowing creators to use participating artists’ voices within defined boundaries, with approval and compensation built into the system.
+While initiatives like this demonstrate what structured collaboration can look like, enforcement remains inconsistent across platforms.

 3. Early Detection and Reporting Systems